Data Protection and Privacy Notice

 Third parties may only process your personal information on our instructions and where they have agreed to treat the information confidentially and to keep it secure.

 We have put in place appropriate security measures to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need to know.
-They may only process your personal information on our instructions and they are subject to a duty of confidentiality.
+In addition, we limit access to your personal information to designated data processors and other third parties who have a business need to know.
+They may only process your personal information on our instructions, and they are subject to a duty of confidentiality.
 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your working relationship with us.